Pauline Steinhorn

 Throughout it all, both cling to memories of the River Kamienna, where they once danced, played music, and believed in a future.
 For Bronia and Hajuta, the river is more than a memory.
 It is a promise that they might one day return home.

-Dreaming of the River will be published by Amsterdam Publishers on April 13, 2026.
-It can be pre-ordered on Amazon, Barnes & Noble, or through your local bookstore.
+Dreaming of the River was published by Amsterdam Publishers on April 13, 2026.
+It can be ordered on Amazon, Barnes & Noble, or through your local bookstore.

 About Pauline Steinhorn